EvanTeSecond/HackGuessr/README.md

 2. Right-click on the bookmarks bar and select "Show bookmarks bar".
 3. Right-click the bookmarks bar again and choose "Add page...".
 4. Name the bookmark (e.g., "HackGuessr") or leave it blank.
-5. In the URL field, paste the HackGuessr JavaScript code (ensure the URL starts with javascript:).
+5. In the URL field, paste the HackGuessr JavaScript code (ensure the URL starts with "javascript:").
 Note: Verify the javascript: prefix is present by selecting the URL, pressing Ctrl + A, and using the left arrow key to check.
 6. Save the bookmark in your preferred folder.